liqd/adhocracy3/docs/architecture/frontend_routing.rst

 The routing is done on the client.
 However, the server still needs to serve the frontend code on all valid URLs.
 The existing rules already cover quite a lot.
-If you want to add another rule (basically if you want to add another *space*, see below) you need to edit ``src/adhocracy_frontend/adhocracy_frontend/__init__.py`` or the corresponding file in a customization package.
+If you want to add another rule (basically if you want to add another *area*, see below) you need to edit ``src/adhocracy_frontend/adhocracy_frontend/__init__.py`` or the corresponding file in a customization package.
 Simply add a line like this to :py:func:`includeme`::